 Original Mono Releases of Regular Albums

-These nine pages list releases of regular Bob Dylan LPs that were separately engineered to create a mix specially for mono (then the most popular format).
-The last Bob Dylan album to have a separate mono mix has been for many years thought to be Blonde On Blonde, but it now appears that John Wesley Harding had a unique mono mix also.
+The pages above list releases of regular Bob Dylan LPs that were separately engineered to create a mix specially for mono (then the most popular format).
+The last Bob Dylan album to have a separate mono mix has been for many years thought to be Blonde On Blonde, but it is now known that John Wesley Harding had a unique mono mix also.
 Later mono LPs (up to 1970) were just reductions to mono from the regular stereo mix (left and right channels combined to make a mono channel), and are listed in the "Reductions from Stereo" section below.
-Mono Bob Dylan LPs are eligible for inclusion on this site because the mono versions of Dylan songs are now unavailable on CD.
-Mono LPs with rare tracks (e.g. mono versions with significant differences from the album tracks, such as different mixes, edits or fades) are listed in the main chronological pages.
+Mono LPs, singles and EPs with rare tracks (e.g. mono versions with significant differences from the mono album tracks, such as different mixes, edits or fades) are listed in the main chronological Rarities pages.
+Note that some countries like the USA and UK have so many variations amongst 1960s Dylan albums that it is impossible for every combination to be listed on the mono and stereo album pages!

 Thanks to David Burgess for the UK catalogue numbers - all my mono LPs were stolen when my Manchester flat was burgled in May 1968!

-Mono Releases of Regular Albums (Reductions from Stereo)/Mono Compilation Albums
+Mono Releases of Regular Albums (Reductions from Stereo)

 Mono 7" Singles and EPs